flux-framework/flux-docs/adminguide.rst

  path = "/etc/flux/system/R"
  #exclude = "test[1-2]"

+ # Store the kvs root hash in sqlite periodically in case of broker crash
+ [kvs]
+ checkpoint-period = "30m"

  # Remove inactive jobs from the KVS after one week.
  [job-manager]
  inactive-age-limit = "7d"